benoitletondor/levelup/README.md

 - A rendering manager offering easy access to animation frames
 - Box2D wrapper for display object to easily implement physics
 - Pixi renderer
+- Camera management to easily implement a viewport
 - Drag&Drop API for both mouse and touch

 ### How to use